Water Policy and Regulation

 Regulating for Citywide Inclusive Sanitation

-Various factors and frameworks over recent years have shone a spotlight on the need to manage the full sanitation chain in a sustainable manner, from toilet to waste disposal, through citywide inclusive sanitation.
+Various factors and frameworks over recent years have spotlighted the need to manage the full sanitation chain sustainably, from the toilet to waste disposal, through citywide inclusive sanitation.
 The “Regulating for Citywide Inclusive Sanitation” initiative aims to identify the needs, opportunities and tools for regulators’ contribution to achieving citywide inclusive sanitation as part of the path towards achieving the Sustainable Development Goals.
 Read more about our work and how to engage with us.

 Connecting to the international research community

-The analytical perspective of the research community can give insights to practitioners in realising the root cause of the regulatory challenges, identify major institutional barriers, and set objectives.
-We build on this through IWA’s network and the IWRF.
-We also work closely with our members and Specialist Groups across disciplines.
-Connect with our activities and Working Groups:
+The research community’s analytical perspective can give practitioners insights into realising the root cause of the regulatory challenges, identify major institutional barriers, and set objectives.
+IWA build on this through its network, Specialist Groups, Community of Practise and the IWRF, working closely with its members across disciplines.

 Latest Updates